 A hybrid of timepiece and jewellery with up-to-the-minute styling, materials, and colours, fashion watches often follow current trends and capture the mood of the time.
 Available in a huge selection of innovative designs, and coupled with affordable prices these fashion-pieces are ideal to coordinate with a variety of wardrobe choices.

-Designed to withstand the wear and tear of outdoor activity, sports watches will generally have a high level of water-resistance and are built to survive physical impact.
+Designed to withstand the wear and tear of outdoor activity, sports watches will generally have a high level of water-resistance and are built to survive the physical impact.
 Most of these will come with extra functions like a stopwatch, pedometer, or even a heart monitor.

 Pilot's and Diver's Watches

 Right at the far end of the functionality and durability scale, these watches are designed for specialist usage, and for marine or aviation enthusiasts.
-A good pilot's watch may come with a variety of extra features such as, slide rules, technical gauges, tachymeters, while as the name suggests, a diver's watch will be completely water-resistant to certain depths and come with high visibility dials.
+A good pilot's watch may come with a variety of extra features such as slide rules, technical gauges, tachymeters, while as the name suggests, a diver's watch will be completely water-resistant to certain depths and come with high visibility dials.

 Cheap vs Expensive - What's the Real Difference?

-We've all heard stories about the dodgy dealer selling 'genuine' Rolex watches out of the back of his white van for £50 a piece.
+We've all heard stories about the dodgy dealer selling 'genuine' Rolex watches out of the back of his white van for £50 apiece.
 You may even know someone who bought one.

-But apart from having the common sense to realise that you just can't get a truly high-end watch for that kind of money, it can be quite difficult to know real quality when you see it, especially if you're new to the world of high-end timepieces and looking to buy your first luxury watch.
+But apart from having the common sense to realize that you just can't get a truly high-end watch for that kind of money, it can be quite difficult to know real quality when you see it, especially if you're new to the world of high-end timepieces and looking to buy your first luxury watch.